Office Hours: Monday - Friday: 9am-5pm

 Scarring

-One of the most common side effects associated with body contouring procedures is scarring.
+One of the most common side effects associated with body sculpting procedures is scarring.
 With any procedure scars are inevitable.
 However, surgeons try their best to limit the visibility of these scars.

 The scars from body contouring can usually be hidden along the bikini line, under the breasts, or even under the armpit.